- Fix: Only cache valid http responses (skip 30x, 40x, 50x error codes)

 WP Hummingbird helps keep your site running fast and efficiently.
 With a few simple steps, you can find the weak points in your site’s performance and develop a plan to improve.
-Let’s dig in.

 Once WP Hummingbird is installed, your first stop is the plugin’s dashboard, which you’ll find under Hummingbird in your WP Admin menu.
-You’ll see an overview screen of the tools we’re giving you to keep your site running like a champ; Performance Report, Minification, Browser Caching, GZIP Compression, Image Optimization (with WP Smush Pro), Cloudflare Integration, and Uptime Monitoring.
+You’ll see an overview screen of the tools we’re giving you to keep your site running like a champ; Performance Report, Asset Optimization, Browser Caching, GZIP Compression, Image Optimization (with WP Smush Pro), Cloudflare Integration, and Uptime Monitoring.

 Run a performance scan when using Hummingbird for the first time to establish a baseline of your site’s overall performance.

 *Hero Tip* Grab a screenshot if you want to look back after you’ve implemented all your optimizations and see how much better your site is performing – it’s for fun.

 We’ve based our Performance Scan on some of the most critical metrics Google uses in their PageSpeed tool.
 Optimizing your site not only helps your site load faster, it helps Google and other search engines find and index your content faster, which means your site will perform better and rank higher in search.
 It can even save you money if you’re using a host that charges based on resource usage.

 To run your first scan, go to wp-admin > Hummingbird > Dashboard, and click “Scan” in the upper left corner of the Performance Report module.
 A shiny progress bar will appear letting you know WP Hummingbird is working.
 The time a scan takes will vary depending on how large your site is.
 Feel free to navigate to another page while you wait.
 Hummingbird will continue working in the background.